David Lockington, Music Director

 David Lockington began his career as a cellist and was the Principal with the National Youth Orchestra of Great Britain for two years.
 After completing his Bachelor of Arts degree at the University of Cambridge, Mr. Lockington came to the United States on a scholarship to Yale University where he received his Master's degree in cello performance and studied conducting with Otto Werner Mueller.
 He was a member of the New Haven Symphony Orchestra and served as assistant principal cellist for three years with the Denver Symphony Orchestra before turning to conducting.

-Ryan Murray, Modesto Symphony Youth Orchestra Music Director
+Ryan Murray, Associate Conductor & Modesto Symphony Youth Orchestra Music Director

-Ryan Murray is a highly regarded young conductor in steady demand as both a performer and educator throughout California.
-Ryan was recently named Associate Conductor for the Modesto Symphony Orchestra and Music Director for the Modesto Symphony Youth Orchestra, Ryan has also been named Artistic Director of the Napa Valley Youth Symphony, with which he will make his conducting debut at Carnegie Hall in 2014.
+Ryan James Murray is a highly regarded conductor in steady demand as both a performer and educator throughout California.
+Ryan was recently named Associate Conductor for the Modesto Symphony Orchestra and Music Director for the Modesto Symphony Youth Orchestra, as well as being named Artistic Director of the Napa Valley Youth Symphony; with which he will make his conducting debut at Carnegie Hall in 2014.
 Ryan has also been named Music in the Mountains Resident Conductor, and has held the position of Choral Director of the Music in the Mountains Festival Chorale since 2008.
 Widely praised for his skill on the podium, Ryan’s dynamic conducting, affable personality and deeply-held passion for the arts has allowed him to connect deeply with orchestras and audiences alike.
-Ryan is passionate about music education and has worked as a guest clinician for youth orchestras and choirs throughout California and has served previously as the co-director for the California Youth Symphony Summer Orchestra Camp.

-Ryan is currently the Music Director of Townsend Opera in Modesto, California.
+Ryan also holds the position of Music Director of Townsend Opera in Modesto, California.
 Since 2008, Ryan has led the company in many critically acclaimed productions, including highly lauded performances of Carmen and La Traviata.
-Ryan also serves as the Assistant Conductor and Director of Vocal Activities for the Vocal and Instrumental Teaching Academy (VITA) in Sacramento, California.
-Focusing on education, Ryan recently led the VITA orchestra in performing the Carnegie Hall ‘Link-Up’ program; an interactive concert culminating from a yearlong curriculum for young students.
-Ryan is the current Choral Director of the Music in the Mountains Festival Chorale, a position he has held since 2008, and has garnered rave reviews from audiences and performers alike.
-The most recent highlights of the MIM Chorale include Carl Orff’s Carmina Burana and Beethoven’s Ninth Symphony.
-Ryan previously acted as a Faculty Conductor for the Bay Area Summer Opera Theater Institute (BASOTI), a nationally acclaimed summer program for pre-professional opera singers.
-He also served as a Faculty Conductor for the Opera Academy of California Summer Program.
-In this position Ryan helped to train emerging young artists and worked alongside conductors and voice teachers from opera companies around the world.
+Ryan also previously served as the Assistant Conductor and Director of Vocal Activities for the Vocal and Instrumental Teaching Academy (VITA), as well as serving as a Faculty Conductor for the Bay Area Summer Opera Theater Institute (BASOTI), and the Opera Academy of California Summer Program.

-In 2013, Ryan was selected as a runner-up for the prestigious Ansbacher Fellowship for Young Conductors with the Vienna Philharmonic at the Salzburg Festival.
+In 2013, Ryan was selected as an alternate winner for the prestigious Ansbacher Fellowship for Young Conductors with the Vienna Philharmonic at the Salzburg Festival.
 In addition, Ryan was selected to participate in the University of Oregon Conducting Workshop with Master Teacher Neil Varon of the Eastman School of Music, as well as the 2013 Waterville Valley Music Center Conducting Masterclass with Maestro Kenneth Kiesler in Waterville Valley, New Hampshire.

 Dr. Daniel R. Afonso, Jr. , Chorus Director